PS8924/webtools-assignments/README.md

 # webtools-assignments
-This Repository will contain all homework assignments that I have done during coursework.
+This Repository contains all homework assignments that I have done during coursework.
 Technologies used : Servlet, JSP, Spring MVC